Intheon Product Portfolio

 ✔ Develop lightweight “bio aware” mobile and PC apps leveraging the immense compute power of the cloud

-Python computational engine and Visual Programming Environment for rapid construction and deployment of real-time biosignal processing, neuroimaging, and brain-computer interface or neurofeedback pipelines.
-It focuses on “out of the box” use, rich feature set, robust hardware device support and is deployable on NeuroScale.✔ Comprehensive algorithm library: 200+ algorithms including advanced artifact (noise) removal, high-resolution brain mapping, advanced analytics using machine learning, and much more
+NeuroPype™ Enterprise Suite includes a powerful computation engine for batch and real-time processing of EEG and other physiological signals as well as an intuitive visual programming environment for building data processing pipelines.
+It provides “out of the box” use, a rich feature set, robust hardware device support and is deployable to the cloud on NeuroScale.✔ Comprehensive algorithm library: 200+ algorithms including advanced artifact (noise) removal, high-resolution brain mapping, advanced analytics using machine learning, and much more

 ✔ Take a short cut to the cutting edge by selecting from a library of pre-built workflows for common biosignal processing and BCI use cases.
 Customized for “out of the box” use by our BCI and neuroimaging experts, these are continually updated to reflect the latest published research literature and methods